← All claims

 2023 · Ann Intensive Care

-meta-analysis contradicts moderate Updated SRMA + trial-sequential analysis of IV vit C monotherapy: the landmark LOVIT harm signal reverses earlier positive pooled estimates.
+meta-analysis supports moderate Updated SRMA + trial-sequential analysis of IV vit C monotherapy: the landmark LOVIT harm signal reverses earlier positive pooled estimates.

 Radke et al.